MRes in Neurotechnology

 Assessment for the modules listed above is via a combination of written and oral exams, written coursework and a poster presentation.
 Students must also submit brief reports on the elective modules attended (pass/fail mark only - these do not contribute to the overall degree score).

-Additional assessed components are a literature review and thesis proposal submitted at the start of term 2, a poster presentation given at the CDT Research Symposium in term 3, the final MRes project submitted in mid-September (which comprises marks for research conduct and written thesis), plus an oral examination at the end of September.
+Additional assessed components are a literature review and thesis proposal submitted in term 2, a poster presentation given at the CDT Research Symposium in term 3, the final MRes project submitted in mid-September (which comprises marks for research conduct and written thesis), plus an oral examination at the end of September.